IntelligentSystemsLaboratory/bristol-ai/_pages/groups.md

 ## Associated AI groups

-{% for group in site.data.grouplist %}
+{% for group in site.data.groups %}
 {% if group.core == 0 %}

   {{ group.title }} <br />